whoisyersinia/whoisyersinia/README.md

 Did you find me using a O(n!) algorithim? 👀

-Hi, I’m @whoisyersinia, an aspiring web developer.
+Hi, I’m @whoisyersinia, currently at Level 2 NCEA, and an aspiring web developer.
 I’m interested in Javascript, Typescript, C++, CSS frameworks, etc.
 I’m currently learning Javascript, CSS, HTML, Python.

 Thanks for reading!